angegar/angegar.github.io/docs/Kubernetes/security/README.md

 Apply this NetworkPolicy will break the connection between phpMyAdmin and the backend MySQL datatabase.

-### Authorize trafic
+### Authorize traffic

-The NetworkPolicy below will enable the trafic on port 3306 from pods, in namespaces configured with the label `tier=app`, which have the label app=phpmyadmin.
+The NetworkPolicy below will enable the traffic on port 3306 from pods, in namespaces configured with the label `tier=app`, which have the label app=phpmyadmin.

 ```yaml
 apiVersion: networking.k8s.io/v1